malhotraarshdeepsingh/SecretSend/README.md

 ## Lessons Learned

 I learned how to use NextAuth for user authentication and how to implement email verification with it.
 I also explored the Zod validation library for the first time.
 Since this was my first experience working with AI, I gained valuable knowledge about how it is used on the backend and how to handle streaming AI responses.
 Implementing email verification for the very first time taught me how to use Resend and react-email/components to achieve it.
 Additionally, I independently implemented skeleton UI components, integrated Gemini AI, and created the frontend route for it, which gave me a lot of confidence in my skills.
+Aditionally added security features for backend services to protect against spam and temporary emails.

 ## Demo Video